-I admit to being largely a product of my experiences.
-My step father was a tool and die maker (high level machinist) and had a machine shop in the garage.
-I grew up occasionally helping my step father in the machine shop on weekends along with my mother and my little sister.
-I learned how to use tools before I learned that girls were not supposed to be capable of using tools.
-So being mechanically helpless is not one of my better tricks.
 I grew up with a large family vegetable garden and still grow my own whenever I can.
 Adding to that I've raised most small livestock from rabbits and ducks to dairy goats, sheep and pigs.
 I've picked up a lot of related skills along the way that range from fence stringing and barn building to cheese making.
 All this adds up to someone who is very self sufficient and loves the relaxed country life.
-When I am not working I divide my life up among my interests.
-At home

 Some moments I remember vividly: